Shop Like A Canadian!

 - Cloth-wrapped, Mennonite-style summer sausage found in many farmers markets and smaller grocery stores, especially in rural Canada.

-- Pingue’s prosciutto – this Niagara-based company was a pioneer in artisan charcuterie.
+- Pingue’s prosciutto – this Niagara-based company was THE pioneer in artisan charcuterie.
 Tagliere Salumeria (Caledon) is a runner up for it’s cured meats and in Quebec, Les Cochons Tout Ronds was honoured in 2007 with the Culatello D’Oro award, granted by the Consortium of Culatello di Zibello in Italy for the first time in North America.
 This prize emphasizes the quality of their raw ham…and it is spectacular.

 - Ranch-raised bison (even in Northern Ontario) venison, quail, squab, pheasant.